EOG Resources (NYSE:EOG) Price Target Increased to $108.00 by Analysts at Mizuho

-EOG Resources (NYSE:EOG) had its price objective boosted by Mizuho from $92.00 to $108.00 in a report released on Monday, The Fly reports.
-The firm currently has a buy rating on the energy exploration company’s stock.
+EOG Resources (NYSE:EOG) had its price objective hoisted by Mizuho from $92.00 to $108.00 in a research report released on Monday, Benzinga reports.
+Mizuho currently has a buy rating on the energy exploration company’s stock.

-A number of other brokerages have also weighed in on EOG.
-Scotiabank raised shares of EOG Resources from a sector perform rating to a sector outperform rating and upped their target price for the stock from $72.00 to $86.00 in a research note on Wednesday, April 21st.
-Barclays upped their target price on shares of EOG Resources from $60.00 to $74.00 and gave the stock an equal weight rating in a research note on Tuesday, March 30th.
-Johnson Rice reaffirmed an accumulate rating and issued a $88.00 target price on shares of EOG Resources in a research note on Monday, March 15th.
-KeyCorp upped their target price on shares of EOG Resources from $85.00 to $87.00 and gave the stock an overweight rating in a research note on Wednesday, May 12th.
-Finally, The Goldman Sachs Group restated a neutral rating and set a $80.00 price objective (down from $85.00) on shares of EOG Resources in a research note on Monday, April 26th.
-One investment analyst has rated the stock with a sell rating, ten have issued a hold rating and twelve have given a buy rating to the company’s stock.
-The stock currently has a consensus rating of Hold and an average price target of $74.16.
+Several other equities research analysts also recently commented on EOG.
+US Capital Advisors downgraded EOG Resources from a buy rating to a hold rating in a report on Friday, March 12th.
+Bank of America reissued a neutral rating on shares of EOG Resources in a research report on Monday, March 22nd.
+Morgan Stanley upped their target price on shares of EOG Resources from $73.00 to $78.00 and gave the company an equal weight rating in a report on Wednesday, May 19th.
+Johnson Rice reissued an accumulate rating and set a $88.00 price target on shares of EOG Resources in a research report on Monday, March 15th.
+Finally, KeyCorp raised their price objective on EOG Resources from $85.00 to $87.00 and gave the company an overweight rating in a research report on Tuesday, May 18th.
+One equities research analyst has rated the stock with a sell rating, ten have assigned a hold rating and twelve have given a buy rating to the company’s stock.
+The company presently has an average rating of Hold and a consensus price target of $74.16.

-The business also recently declared a special dividend, which will be paid on Friday, July 30th.
-Shareholders of record on Friday, July 16th will be issued a $1.00 dividend.
+The company also recently disclosed a special dividend, which will be paid on Friday, July 30th.
+Shareholders of record on Friday, July 16th will be given a dividend of $1.00 per share.
 The ex-dividend date is Thursday, July 15th.
 This represents a yield of 2%.
-EOG Resources’s dividend payout ratio is currently 33.13%.
+EOG Resources’s dividend payout ratio is currently 113.01%.

-In other news, COO Lloyd W. Helms, Jr. sold 8,623 shares of the firm’s stock in a transaction that occurred on Friday, March 12th.
-The shares were sold at an average price of $74.74, for a total transaction of $644,483.02.
-Following the transaction, the chief operating officer now directly owns 121,239 shares of the company’s stock, valued at $9,061,402.86.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
-Also, President Ezra Y. Yacob sold 3,273 shares of the firm’s stock in a transaction that occurred on Friday, March 12th.
+In other EOG Resources news, President Ezra Y. Yacob sold 3,273 shares of the business’s stock in a transaction dated Friday, March 12th.
 The stock was sold at an average price of $74.90, for a total transaction of $245,147.70.
-Following the transaction, the president now directly owns 51,830 shares in the company, valued at $3,882,067.
+Following the completion of the transaction, the president now owns 51,830 shares of the company’s stock, valued at $3,882,067.
+The sale was disclosed in a legal filing with the SEC, which can be accessed through this hyperlink.
+Also, COO Lloyd W. Helms, Jr. sold 8,623 shares of the stock in a transaction dated Friday, March 12th.
+The stock was sold at an average price of $74.74, for a total transaction of $644,483.02.
+Following the completion of the transaction, the chief operating officer now directly owns 121,239 shares of the company’s stock, valued at approximately $9,061,402.86.
 The disclosure for this sale can be found here.
-Insiders have sold 18,119 shares of company stock worth $1,356,231 over the last ninety days.
-Insiders own 0.30% of the company’s stock.
+In the last ninety days, insiders sold 18,119 shares of company stock worth $1,356,231.
+Company insiders own 0.40% of the company’s stock.

-Several hedge funds and other institutional investors have recently bought and sold shares of the stock.
-ARS Wealth Advisors LLC acquired a new stake in shares of EOG Resources during the 1st quarter worth approximately $278,000.
-Earnest Partners LLC boosted its position in shares of EOG Resources by 112.7% during the 1st quarter.
-Earnest Partners LLC now owns 1,672 shares of the energy exploration company’s stock worth $121,000 after acquiring an additional 886 shares in the last quarter.
-Voloridge Investment Management LLC boosted its position in shares of EOG Resources by 120.3% during the 1st quarter.
-Voloridge Investment Management LLC now owns 79,227 shares of the energy exploration company’s stock worth $5,746,000 after acquiring an additional 43,260 shares in the last quarter.
-Bluefin Capital Management LLC acquired a new stake in shares of EOG Resources during the 1st quarter worth approximately $218,000.
-Finally, Loomis Sayles & Co.
-L P acquired a new stake in shares of EOG Resources during the 1st quarter worth approximately $118,000.
-Institutional investors and hedge funds own 87.69% of the company’s stock.
+A number of institutional investors have recently modified their holdings of the business.
+Pendal Group Limited acquired a new position in shares of EOG Resources in the first quarter worth approximately $341,000.
+CSM Advisors LLC bought a new position in EOG Resources during the 1st quarter worth approximately $7,498,000.
+B. Metzler seel.
+Sohn & Co.
+Holding AG lifted its position in shares of EOG Resources by 42.4% in the 1st quarter.
+B. Metzler seel.
+Sohn & Co.
+Holding AG now owns 16,058 shares of the energy exploration company’s stock worth $1,165,000 after purchasing an additional 4,779 shares during the period.
+ARS Wealth Advisors LLC bought a new stake in shares of EOG Resources in the 1st quarter valued at $278,000.
+Finally, Earnest Partners LLC increased its position in shares of EOG Resources by 112.7% during the first quarter.
+Earnest Partners LLC now owns 1,672 shares of the energy exploration company’s stock worth $121,000 after buying an additional 886 shares during the period.
+Hedge funds and other institutional investors own 87.10% of the company’s stock.

 EOG Resources, Inc, together with its subsidiaries, explores for, develops, produces, and markets crude oil, and natural gas and natural gas liquids.
 Its principal producing areas are in New Mexico and Texas in the United States; the Republic of Trinidad and Tobago; the People's Republic of China; and the Sultanate of Oman.